Live video has become more popular than ever, and Facebook Live is where many consumers are gravitating.

 - Remember to be yourself and let your personality show through.
 The social media audience will respond well to your authenticity.

-- Also, keep an eye out for comments during your event, this is a great way to gain insights into your audience as well as keeping things interactive and interesting.
+- Also, keep an eye out for comments during your event.
+This is a great way to gain insights into your audience as well as keep things interactive and interesting.

 After The Broadcast Ends